bijx/Zeus-Mission-Generator-Docs/docs/generate.md

 ### `task_list` : **optional**

+_As of the Feb 1st 2023 update, `task_list` is enabled by default!_

 The last optional parameter is the `task_list` option.
 Unlike the other parameters, this one only accepts a simple `True` or `False` value to specify whether you would like the bot to try and make a list of steps the player team must complete to achieve victory.
-The feature is in beta, but will soon become the standard generation method.

-Not including the parameter is the same as setting it to `False`.
-If you are only want a story idea and not the specific steps, feel free to not use this feature.
+Not including the parameter is the same as setting it to `True`.
+If you are only want a story idea and not the specific steps, set this option to `False`.

+`/generate player_team:US Marines objective:destroy radio tower task_list:False`

+### `legacy` : **optional**

+With the Feb 1st 2023 update, the generator received an update to the AI model which produces the text prompts which results in richer and more complex responses.
+If you are still interested in generating prompts using the last version of the AI, set the `legacy` option to `True`.

-`/generate player_team:US Marines objective:destroy radio tower task_list:True`
+`/generate player_team:US Marines objective:destroy radio tower legacy:True`

 ## Output